Skip to content

 Q: My TFSA grew to CAD 100,000 from CAD 60,000 contributions.
 Is the CAD 40,000 gain taxable in India?

-A: After RNOR ends, any further growth is taxable in India at slab rate or under Section 112A for equity.
-The historical CAD 40,000 gain accumulated while you were non-resident in India isn't retroactively taxed; it's the cost basis going forward.
+A: After ends, any further growth is taxable in India at slab rate or under for equity.
+The historical CAD 40,000 gain accumulated while you were non-resident in India isn't retroactively taxed; becomes the new cost basis.

 Q: What if I never draw down the RRSP and pass it to my Indian-resident heirs?